CAASM Use Case #5 – Finding unmanaged devices

 We've found the unscanned devices - now what?

 Great, we’ve uncovered these hidden cloud instances.
 What’s next?
 This is where the “action” part of our cybersecurity observability comes in.
-With Axonius, we’ve got four aces up our sleeves:
+We’ve got four aces up our sleeves:

 1. Notify: Send alerts via email, Slack, Syslog, or CSV (because who doesn’t love another alert about cloud security?)